v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

-Whenever a part of the model has been changed, it might be needed to inform the GUI about this, so that it can update itself, the easy way of doing so is by yielding an instance of :class:`camelot.view.action_steps.FlushSession` such as::
+Whenever a part of the model has been changed, it might be needed to inform the GUI about this, so that it can update itself, the easy way of doing so is by yielding an instance of :class:`camelot.view.action_steps.orm.FlushSession` such as::

     from sqlalchemy.orm.session import object_session